makrai/notes/jurafsky19-slp2-ch15-unification.md

   * If the pointer field of the DAG is null, then the content field of the DAG contains the actual feature structure to be processed.
 If, on the other
     * [else] the destination of the pointer represents the actual FS

-To see how this works, let’s consider the extended DAG representation for the following familiar feature structure

 NUMBER sg ⊔ PERSON 3rd = [  NUMBER sg
                             PERSON 3rd ]